 - 10.10 These two sites have outstanding planning permissions.
 The quality of their development will have a major lasting impact on Fulbourn, and it is natural that aspirations are high.
 The Fulbourn Village Design Guide (SPD 2020) gives detailed design guidance.
 Policy FUL/09, which refers to major development, should also be considered as appropriate in all future planning decisions.
-For the Ida Darwin development, Policy FUL/01 is also relevant. - 10.11 At the Ida Darwin site it is important to consider:
+For the Ida Darwin development, Policy FUL/01 on the retention of the Important Visual Gap is also relevant. - 10.11 At the Ida Darwin site it will be important to consider:

-28 Fulbourn Housing Needs Survey (ACRE) Dec2015 - EV270 at https://tinyurl.com/Fulbourn-NP
+27 Fulbourn Housing Needs Survey (ACRE) Dec2015 - EV270 at https://tinyurl.com/Fulbourn-NP